dheera/big-yellow-proxxon-mf70-conversion/README.md

 # Easy Proxxon MF70 CNC conversion (WIP)

-This repo is a Proxxon MF70 CNC conversion based on 3D printed and off-the-shelf mechanical parts, with Y axis extended from 46mm to 90mm and Z axis extended by 15mm.
+This repo is a Proxxon MF70 CNC conversion based on 3D printed and off-the-shelf mechanical parts, with Y axis extended from 46mm to 90mm and Z axis raised by 15mm.

 I also include parts for if you just want to extend the Y axis for hand milling only.
 I'm sure you can figure it out.